oshi/oshi/src/site/markdown/Contributing.md

 ```
 git fetch upstream
 git rebase upstream/master
-git push origin my-feature-branch -f
+git push origin my-feature-branch
 ```

 ### Update CHANGELOG Again

 If you didn't guess right on the PR number, update the [CHANGELOG](CHANGELOG.md) with the pull request number.

-You may amend your previous commit and force push the changes, or just submit a changelog commit.
+You may amend your previous commit and force push the changes, or just submit a new commit; the maintainers can squash them later.

 ```
 git commit --amend